What's Next for RTC

 Why Regionalize ODP?

-Creating six different pools in five parts of the state creates a competitive environment for players in those areas.
+Creating nine different pools in all parts of the state creates a competitive environment for players in those areas.
 It creates excitement to play for a select team in your area of the state.
 It limits traveling for parents and players, and it gives players the opportunity to play for the Timbers and Thorns state select team and improve as soccer players.
 It also creates development by playing with and against the best on a consistent basis.
 We are not here to replace your club team experience.
 We encourage players to stay with your clubs.
 We excuse all players from our events if there is a club conflict as well.
 We are here for the elite players who want to be pushed and want the opportunity to represent your state at the ODP level.

 Why should I participate in Timbers/Thorns RTC/ODP?